My Attorney Said the Next Step for My Case is Mediation: What Do I Need to Know?

-In civil lawsuits, it’s likely your case will reach a phase known as mediation.
+In civil lawsuits, it’s very likely your case will reach what’s known as mediation.
 Mediation is a type of dispute resolution.
 During the discovery phase, your attorney and his or her staff are gathering evidence and information that will be used to help resolve your case, whether it be through natural settlement, mediation, trial or arbitration.

 A mediation can help parties of a lawsuit reach a mutual agreement through the use of a neutral person trained in problem resolution.
 This neutral person is often a retired judge or someone who has numerous years of experience in civil law.
 For a mediation, you will be joined by your attorney in one room, and the opposing party or parties with their counsel will be in a separate room.
 The mediator will review the case, learning arguments from both sides.